 Figure 1.
 Mean coral cover (%) per U.S. Pacific Island averaged over the years 2010-2020 by latitude Figure 2.
 Mean fish biomass (g/m2 ± standard error) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2020 by latitude.
 The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyperabundant in some regions).
 Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group - as high biomass of that species at Wake Island overwhelms corallivore biomass at all other locations.
-The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates 41 Figure 3.
+The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates 40 Figure 3.
 Mean coral cover (%) per island averaged over the years 2010-2020 by latitude with American Samoa archipelago mean estimates plotted for reference (red line) Figure 5.
-Settlement of the Pacific Islands, courtesy Wikimedia Commons, https://commons.wikimedia.org/wiki/File:Polynesian_Migration.svg Figure 6.
-American Samoa Employment Estimates from 2008-2017; sourced from the American Samoa Statistical Yearbook 2017, American Samoa Government (2018) Figure 8.
-The prices of BMUS for the American Samoa bottomfish fishery, 2011-2020 Figure 9.
-Average costs adjusted for American Samoa bottomfish trips from 2011-2020 adjusted to 2020 dollars Figure 10.
+Settlement of the Pacific Islands, courtesy Wikimedia Commons, https://commons.wikimedia.org/wiki/File:Polynesian_Migration.svg Figure 7.
+The pounds sold and revenues, for the American Samoa bottomfish fishery, 2012- 2021 Figure 8.
+The prices of BMUS for the American Samoa bottomfish fishery, 2012-2021 Figure 9.
+Average costs adjusted for American Samoa bottomfish trips from 2012-2021 adjusted to 2021 dollars Figure 10.
 Indicators of change of archipelagic coastal and marine systems; conceptual model 79 Figure 11.
 Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of natural climate variability Figure 12 Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of anthropogenic climate change Figure 13.
 Regional spatial grids representing the scale of the climate change indicators being monitored Figure 14.
-Monthly mean (black) and seasonally corrected (blue) atmospheric carbon dioxide at Mauna Loa Observatory, Hawaii Figure 15.
-Time series and long-term trend of oceanic pH measured at Station ALOHA from 1989-2020 Figure 16.
+Monthly mean (black) and seasonally corrected (blue) atmospheric carbon dioxide at Mauna Loa Observatory, Hawaii Figure 16.
 Oceanic Niño Index from 1950-2021 (top) and 2000-2021 (bottom) with El Niño periods in red and La Niña periods in blue Figure 17.
 Pacific Decadal Oscillation from 1950-2021 (top) and 2000-2021 (bottom) with positive warm periods in red and negative cool periods in blue Figure 18.
 2021 Pacific basin tropical cyclone tracks Figure 19.
 2021 tropical storm totals by region Figure 20.
 Sea surface temperature climatology and anomalies from 1985-2021